jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ## Requirements

-1. Microsoft Azure subscription
+1. Microsoft Azure subscription - You will be given an Azure pass code to activate $200 (30-days) worth of credit
-2. Local machine or a virtual machine configured with Visual Studio 2019 Community Edition
-3. Twilio account and/or personal cell phone to setup a trial Twilio account
+2. Microsoft account - i.e bob.smith@outlook.com

 ## Help references